 As a church and as a culture, we are at a time when the questions that the Book of Exodus raises are pertinent.
 What does it mean to be a stranger in a strange land?
 What does it mean to leave behind all the things we thought we knew?
 What does it mean to see our communities change?

-To carefully consider these questions and the intricate issues that they bring to the fore, we at Christ Church Cathedral will be joining in the comprehensive, seven-month diocesan wide “big read” of the Book of Exodus.
-We will engage in this study in an effort to open ourselves up, as our Bishop Tom Breidenthal says, “to our essential mission of following Jesus into our neighborhoods.”
+To carefully consider these questions and the intricate issues that they bring to the fore, we at Christ Church Cathedral have joined in the comprehensive, seven-month diocesan wide “big read” of the Book of Exodus.
+We are engaging in this study in an effort to open ourselves up, as our Bishop Tom Breidenthal says, “to our essential mission of following Jesus into our neighborhoods.”

-We will begin Sunday, August 27, when both the readings and preaching will focus on Exodus and our first adult forum on Exodus kicks off.
+We began on Sunday, August 27, when both the readings and preaching focused on Exodus and our first adult forum on Exodus kicked off.
 Our study will conclude on Saturday, April 7, when Old Testament scholar Terence Fretheim will guide us in reflecting on what we have learned.

 The bishop decided to lead us in the reading of Exodus after asking a team of clergy and lay people to consider formation opportunities across the diocese.
 The consensus of this team was to engage members across the diocese in scripture more deeply through a “big read.”
 The team choose the Book of Exodus because its themes are so timely.